 Most people have some degree of deviation of the septum.
 However, in moderate to severe cases, one side of the nose may become completely blocked, causing a variety of unpleasant side effects, including labored breathing, loud snoring, sinus infections, and blocked or swollen nasal passages.
 This is the reason most patients seek treatment.
 Fortunately, in most cases, these problems are eliminated when septoplasty is successfully completed.

 The surgeon begins the procedure by making incisions inside the nose.
 During this time, the patient is usually under general anesthesia, although in certain cases local anesthesia is sufficient.
-During surgery, the Dr. Walton will remove pieces of cartilage.
+During surgery, Dr. Walton will remove pieces of cartilage.
 In some cases, small sections of bone are removed as well.
-The septum is then realigned, with an ultimate goal of ensuring that each nasal cavity and both sinuses have equal airflow.
+The septum is then realigned, with the ultimate goal of ensuring that each nasal cavity and both sinuses have equal airflow.

 After the procedure, the patient is typically transported to a recovery area, where licensed staff members monitor his or her condition and observe for any potential complications.
-In most cases, the patient can leave the facility the same day, although in certain instances, a one night stay is recommended.
+In most cases, the patient can leave the facility the same day, although, in certain instances, a one night stay is recommended.
 This will depend on the individual’s health history and the extent of surgery required to treat the condition.

 Prior to having the procedure completed, Dr. Walton will discuss possible outcomes and what each patient should expect from the surgery.
-For example, before the surgery is scheduled, patients may be told to discontinue certain medications, stop smoking or use a saline rinse for a few days prior to the surgery.
+For example, before the surgery is scheduled, patients may be told to discontinue certain medications, stop smoking, or use a saline rinse for a few days prior to the surgery.
 However, these preoperative instructions may vary from one patient to the next.

 Who is a Good Candidate?